erikabalarezo/web-app/README.md

 ## User Research

-Ottawa For Families is oriented for families with children who live or visit Ottawa and who have access to mobile devices or desktops.
+Ottawa For Families is oriented to families with children who live or visit Ottawa and who have access to mobile devices or desktops.

 There are many apps that provide info about Ottawa public locations and the events happening in Ottawa but there aren’t too many specific for families with children.